What to look for in a removal service

 Submitting a request is not the same as removing data

-The majority of removal services submit opt-out requests and then report the request as "complete."
-But submitting a form is not the same as verifying the data is gone.
-Brokers can ignore requests, partially comply (removing your name but leaving your phone number), or take weeks to process them.
-A service that does not re-scan after submission has no way to know whether the removal actually worked.
-Ask any service you are considering: do you verify removal, and how?
+Most services submit a request and report it "complete."
+Submitting a form is not the same as verifying the data is gone.
+Brokers can ignore requests, partially comply (removing your name but leaving the phone number), or take weeks.
+A service that doesn't re-scan after submission has no way to know whether the removal worked.
+Ask any service: do you verify removal, and how?

 Static broker lists age quickly

-Many services launched with a list of 50 or 100 brokers and have not meaningfully updated it in years.
-The data broker ecosystem changes constantly.
-New sites appear, old ones rebrand, URL structures change, and opt-out processes get overhauled.
-A service that scanned 100 sites in 2022 may still list 100 sites in 2026, but if those are the same 100 sites with no additions, it is missing new brokers that have accumulated your data since then.
+Many services launched with 50 or 100 brokers and have not meaningfully updated the list since.
+The ecosystem changes constantly: new sites appear, old ones rebrand, URLs change, opt-out processes get overhauled.
+A list of "100 sites" from 2022 still being marketed as 100 sites in 2026 is missing brokers that have accumulated your data since.

 Re-monitoring intervals vary wildly